 - Breakfast & lunch (if participants are in the vicinity of Charlie Elliott Wildlife Center)

 - Best rookie team

-For detailed information on how to register, rules, ethics, resources, becoming a mentor and more, please download the Youth Birding Competition participation booklet.
+Details on registration, rules, ethics, resources, becoming a mentor and more is available in the Youth Birding Competition booklet.

 Georgia's Youth Birding Competition is primarily funded by The Environmental Resources Network Inc. (TERN), friends group of the Wildlife Resources Division's Nongame Conservation Section.
 For more information on TERN, including how to become a member, call 478-994-1438 or visit http://tern.homestead.com.
 Donations are also provided by Eagle Optics (www.eagleoptics.com), Atlanta and Albany Audubon societies (www.atlantaaudubon.org and www.albanyaudubonsociety.synthasite.com) and Georgia Ornithological Society (www.gos.org).